dylan-mazurek-anz/go-whisper/README.md

 If you are building a Docker image, you just need make and Docker installed:

 - `GGML_CUDA=1 DOCKER_REGISTRY=docker.io/user make docker` - builds a Docker container with the server binary for CUDA, tagged to a specific registry
+- `GGML_VULKAN=1 make docker` - builds a Docker container with the server binary for Vulkan
-- `OS=linux GGML_CUDA=0 DOCKER_REGISTRY=docker.io/user make docker` - builds a Docker container for Linux, with the server binary without CUDA, tagged to a specific registry
+- `OS=linux DOCKER_REGISTRY=docker.io/user make docker` - builds a Docker container for Linux, with the server binary without CUDA, tagged to a specific registry

 ### From Source

-If you want to build the server without Docker, you can use the `Makefile` in the root directory and have the following dependencies met:
+It's recommended (especially for MacOS) to build the `whisper` binary without Docker, to utilize GPU acceleration.
+You can use the `Makefile` in the root directory and have the following dependencies met:

 - Recent version of Go (ie, 1.22+)
 - C++ compiler and cmake